 Greetings!
-I am a second-year Ph.D. student at the Toyota Technological Institute at Chicago, advised by Prof. Karen Livescu and Prof. Kevin Gimpel.
+I am a third-year Ph.D. student at the Toyota Technological Institute at Chicago, advised by Prof. Karen Livescu and Prof. Kevin Gimpel.
 Prior to that, I received my B.S. degree from Peking University, China, where I did my undergraduate thesis with Prof. Junfeng Hu.

 My research interests are in computational linguistics and natural language processing.

 I am particularly interested in structure, ambiguity and metaphors in natural languages.

 My past and present research focuses on answering the following questions:

 I am also interested in various topics in natural language processing and machine learning.